andrewbaisden/blog-posts/notes/What is the most important factor for you when looking for work?.md

-# What is the most important factor for you when looking for work?

 There are dozens of factors that we need to take into account when we are looking for work.
 Everybody is different and some people are likely to give a higher priority to a different area.
 Salary, Career Progression, Work-Life balance, Job Satisfaction, Remote working and other factors all need to be considered.

 - Salary – you want to earn as much as you can